 I wasn’t really actively trying to find where I got it to warn others, rather I was seeking a person to blame.
 Someone I could use as a scapegoat.
 I first looked at my roommates as possible culprits for my illness.
 I couldn’t know every person they had come in contact with.
 Then I began thinking of people in classes, attempting to recall every time one of my fellow Bearcats decided to pull their mask off or got closer than 6 feet to me.

 I spent the whole day playing the lead of “CSI: Coronavirus,” and then I got the call from the nurse telling me I was in fact positive.
 My heart sank.

 I barely heard the rest of the conversation as she asked me about my symptoms and told me how the process would work.
 I wasn’t really worried about myself, health-wise.
 I was in relatively good shape — I’m sure I don’t eat healthy enough, but what college student does? — and had no preexisting conditions.
-That’s not to say that this disease that has killed close to 190,000 people isn’t serious, it’s just not where my head was.
+That’s not to say that this disease that has killed close to 210,000 people in the U.S. isn’t serious, it’s just not where my head was.